prashanthbabu07/notes/philosophy/influence-people.md

 Promise to think over your opponent's ideas and study them carefully.
 Thank your opponent sincerely for their interest.
 Postpone action to give both sides time to think through the problem.

+## Show respect for the other person's opinions.
+Never say, "you're wrong."
+I've made many mistakes in my life.
+If I thought I was always right, I'd never learn anything new.
+I conceive, I apprehend, I imagine. instead of "I know."